 Definition of Tectonic Plates for Kids

-The theory of plate tectonics is a part of geology, or the study of the earth and how it changes.
-Developed in...
+The theory of plate tectonics is a part of geology, which is the study of the earth and how it changes.
+Developed...

 What Is a Tectonic Earthquake?

 Earthquakes occur when the planet's plates move against one another.
 This movement can create stress that causes the Earth's exterior shell, the...

 Movement activities are an engaging and fun way to help students learn science.
 Increase participation, motivation and knowledge retention using these simple...

 The theory of plate tectonics is a widely accepted scientific theory that has wide application.
 Plate tectonics explain how mountains formed millions...